 University Libraries at Virginia Tech - Online permission

-Please note: using copyrighted materials for educational purposes does not always fall under Fair Use.
+Please note: using copyrighted materials for educational purposes may not always fall under Fair Use.

 The Digital Millennium Copyright Act of 1998 (DMCA) prohibits the use of file-sharing or peer-to-peer (P2P) programs (i.e. Lime Wire, Bittorent, Gnutella) to download and share copyrighted works--music, movies, software, television shows, games, and images--without permission from the copyright owners.
 Both the individual who makes an illegal copy of a copyrighted work available, as well as the individual who downloads an illegal copy are in violation of the DMCA.